Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 The mono mix is a few seconds longer than the stereo mix.
 Eric Clapton’s guitar also remains at a higher volume after his solo break in the mono version.
 George Harrison’s “yeah, yeah, yeah” at the end of the song is only heard in the stereo version.

-Yer Blues” had been recorded in August and mixed in mono on August 14 and 20.
+Yer Blues” was recorded in August and mixed in mono on August 14 and 20.
 On this day, the stereo mix released on the White Album was made.

 While applying ADT and “slap-back” echo, this stereo mix is quite similar to the mono with the exception of the introductory “twooo, threeee” being quieter and the fade out being fifteen seconds shorter.